Our Master's of Biology for Science Educators Programs

 Build toward your master's degree while you maintain your ongoing continuing education requirements.

-Our M.Biol. program is specifically designed for current middle school and high school teachers who are pursuing their continuing education credits to maintain their teaching certification and want to work toward their master's degree.
+Our M.Bio. program is specifically designed for current middle school and high school teachers who are pursuing their continuing education credits to maintain their teaching certification and want to work toward their master's degree.
 Enroll in our online program from anywhere in the United States and earn graduate-level coursework that also satisfies your continuing education credits.

 For example, in the state of South Carolina, high school teachers must earn 120 continuing education credits every 5 years, and these credits are equivalent to two graduate-level courses.
 Our program gives you the opportunity to tackle both your master's and your continuing ed at the same time.